harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 variations for location are referred to by the axisValuesVarIndex member of a component if any, and variations for transform are referred to by the transformVarIndex if any.
-For transform variations, only those fields specified and as such encoded as per the flags have variations.
+For transform variations, only those fields specified and as such encoded as per the flags have variations, and they are encoded in the order they appear in the Variable Component Record.

 Each component is recursively loaded from the VARC table, if it is present in this table; if it is not found in VARC, it is loaded from